Humorist (horse): 1921: three-year-old season

 As a three-year-old Humorist was sent straight for the Classic 2000 Guineas without a trial race and started favourite in a field of twenty-six.
 He led the race into the closing stages and looked the likely winner, but tired abruptly and finished third behind Craig an Eran and Lemonora.
 The colt's courage was called into question but Donoghue insisted that there was a physical explanation.
 Morton changed the horse's training regime, working him very lightly in the lead up to the Derby.

 Humorist started at 6/1 second favourite at Epsom, with Craig an Eran starting 5/1 favourite.
 Humorist tracked the leaders before being sent by Donoghue through a gap on the rails and into the lead two furlongs from the finish and held off the sustained challenge of Craig an Eran in a "battle royal" to win by a neck.
 Humorist appeared distressed and unsteady after the race and had to spend the night in the racecourse stables before he was well enough to return to Letcombe Bassett.

 Humorist was being prepared for a run at Royal Ascot but after bleeding from his nostrils it was decided to rest the horse.
 In late June Humorist was painted by the artist Alfred Munnings.
 Hours later he was found dead in his stable, in "a pool of blood".
 An autopsy revealed that the colt had been suffering from chronic tuberculosis, which would have affected him for many months before his death.
-He had effectively been running on one lung.
+Contrary to popular mythos, the colt had two lungs.
+However, the disease severely hampered his lungs' ability to function properly as they filled with blood.

 Donoghue paid tribute to the colt:

 He gave me everything he had when it must have been agony for him.
 No horse ever showed greater courage.

 Humorist was buried at Joel's Childwick Bury Stud, near St Albans.